-Now, it's coming to mobile - EA has confirmed that the game is intended for a wide release, although it's currently in a limited testing phase.
+Now, it's available on mobile - the game is available to download and play at long last.
 Find out everything you need to know about Apex Legends Mobile right here.

 Apex Legends Mobile release date

-EA only announced the existence of Apex Legends Mobile recently and did so in an understated way - just a blog post to confirm that it was on the way.
-However, it contained a lot of key information about when the game will actually be available.
+EA announced the existence of Apex Legends Mobile back in 2021 and did so in an understated way - just a blog post to confirm that it was on the way.
+However, it contained a lot of key information about when the game would actually be available.

 Apex Legends Mobile gameplay